Marco Fu: Status and records

 He once held the record for the longest frame in the history of televised snooker.
 The record of 77 minutes, held with Mark Selby, was played out in the decisive final frame during the quarter-final match at the 2007 UK Championship held in Telford, England.
 Fu eventually lost the match 7–9.
 However, the record was then broken by Shaun Murphy and Dave Harold in a match at the China Open later in the same season, with a frame of 93 minutes.
 As of 2022, the record, held by Fergal O'Brien and David Gilbert, stands at 123 minutes and 41 seconds.

 Fu won the Medal of Honour in 2000.

 Personal life

-Fu was educated in Vancouver, British Columbia, Canada, and has lived for a time in England, Wales and Scotland.
-Fu married in 2011 and has two daughters, born in 2012 and 2015.
-His wife and his two daughters returned to Hong Kong in 2016 to facilitate their education.
+Fu was educated in Vancouver, British Columbia, Canada and has lived for a time in England, Wales and Scotland.
+He married in 2011 and has two daughters, born in 2012 and 2015.
+His wife and daughters returned to Hong Kong in 2016 to facilitate their education.
 On June 30, 2017, Fu was appointed by the Chief Executive of the Hong Kong Special Administrative Region as a Justice of the Peace.